hannasage/zine/README.md

 #### The distinction

-Because there's easily-blurred lines between a component and template, I decided components are strictly what I can produce with `styled-components` AND anything that exists as a means of rendering dynamic content (i.e. `ZinePage`) is a `component`.
-Everything else is considered a `template`.
+Because there's easily-blurred lines between a component and template, I decided components are strictly what I can produce with `styled-components` (blocks) AND anything that's adds functionality but does not directly render JSX (logical) is a `component`.

+A `template` utilizes block components to build interfaces.
+They can take advantage of extensions of functionality through hooks, but are primarily composed of JSX.

 #### How templates work

-Templates are specific, hence my validation system for props.
-Because of this, though, you can utilize `props` to make highly specific UIs without providing failsafes for possible undefined values.
+Templates are declared without any null checks, hence my validation system for props.
 This simplifies writing the visual markup and keeps the `jsx` clean.
-Additionally, the use of `styled-components` to generate these basline elements means styling is plugged in through props!
-No external `css`.
+Instead of relying on conditional render logic, I've outsourced the validation of props to the `Template` object.
+Each template can define a set of rules to check props against.
+This lets me build templates free of any conditional renders.

 ```typescript jsx
 /** TEMPLATE: A single image in a frame. */